Saturday, December 30, 2023

 Jesus did not exclude anyone.
 I know people like that, they will go to a stranger and begin to talk with them.
 Soon enough the person will share their troubles and my friend will be able to gently bring Jesus' light to shine on them.
 Such glimpses today bring Jesus' Bible times actions alive and they are so encouraging to us all.

 I remember times when I too have spoken up.
-We used to call these times "divine encounters".
+We call these times "divine encounters".
 I am sure that "Christ in us, the hope of glory" (Colossians 1:27), shines out from us and brings Jesus' compassion to a person.
 Always the other person is truly helped.
 When Jesus uses me, I am aglow afterwards; my lovely Lord has helped me help someone who was troubled and did not know where to turn.

 One of our pastors, Phil, would remind us to pray and ask Jesus to give us divine encounters, to put people into our path so that He could reveal His glory by helping.
 We would ask that Jesus send hurting people, those suffering, in difficulty and lacking hope; people who felt that they were forgotten or overlooked or out-of-step with the world around them.